jantielens/ha-screenshotter/ha-screenshotter/docs/WEBSERVER.md

 ### Gallery View
 - **URL**: `http://your-home-assistant-ip:3000/`
-- **Description**: Web interface showing all captured screenshots in a gallery layout with current CRC32 values
+- **Description**: Web interface showing all captured screenshots in a gallery layout with current checksum values
 - **Features**:
   - View all screenshots with thumbnails
-  - Display current CRC32 checksum for each screenshot
+  - Display current checksum for each screenshot (pixel-based or text-based depending on configuration)
-  - Click "View History" button to see historical CRC32 values
+  - Click "View History" button to see historical checksum values
   - Modal popup showing up to 500 historical checksums with timestamps
 - **Auto-refresh**: Page refreshes every 60 seconds